metalsmith/collections/README.md

 )
 ```

-_Note: the `sortBy` option also understands nested keypaths, e.g. `display.order`_
+_Note: the `sort` option also understands nested keypaths, e.g. `display.order:asc`_

-The `filterBy` function is passed a single argument which corresponds to each file's metadata.
+The `filter` function is passed a single argument which corresponds to each file's metadata.
 You can use the metadata to perform comparisons or carry out other decision-making logic.
 If the function you supply evaluates to `true`, the file will be added to the collection.
 If it evaluates to `false`, the file will not be added.
-The filterBy function below could work for a collection named `thisYearsNews` as it would filter out all the items that are older than this year:
+The filter function below could work for a collection named `thisYearsNews` as it would filter out all the items that are older than this year:

 ```js
 function filterBy(file) {